noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 - model an overview of control flow
 - specialized mix of activity and interaction (sequence/communication) diagrams
+  - some of the actions in the activity expose their internal interactions to entities which accomplish those interactions

 - key elements
   - frame: rectangles with a header (and name) in the top left